Daniel-Mietchen/2016-aesir/primary.rst

   networks of annotations;

-* enabling human feedback on and editing of automated annotations within hypothes.is itself, so that viewers can annotate annotations and identify misannotations;
+* enabling human feedback on and editing of automated annotations within Hypothes.is itself, so that viewers can annotate annotations and identify misannotations;

 * a recommendation system based on annotation similarity and